NickLaMuro/jquids/README.md

-This is a rewrite of Tim Harper's "Calendar Date Select" gem (https://github.com/timcharper/calendar_date_select) using the jQuery UI date Cpicker.
+This is a rewrite of Tim Harper's "Calendar Date Select" gem (https://github.com/timcharper/calendar_date_select) using the jQuery UI date picker.
 This project is still in development and still far from working.

 The projects intent is to simulate the ease of use of the original while: